BroadcomMFD/opsrexx-language-support/README.md

 **Configure OPS/REXX LS for Use with Zowe Explorer**
 <!-- Actual procedure is a good Walkthrough candidate.
 Actually describing steps to associate a data set and its members as opsrexx files -->

-To ensure that data sets not containing those first lines and accessed through Zowe Explorer are recognized by the extension as **.opsrexx** files, you must create a file association in your VS Code settings to associate data sets that contain OPS/REXX rules with the `.opsrexx` file extension.
+To ensure that all OPS/REXX programs and rules are recognized by OPS/REXX LS as `.opsrexx` files, you must create a file association in your VS Code settings to associate data sets that contain OPS/REXX rules with the `.opsrexx` file extension.

 To create a file association for a data set: